TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

     #
     # * A read-only text edit window which holds formatted log messages
     # * A button to start work and log stuff in a separate thread
-    # * A button to log something from the main thread
+    # * A button to log something kutoka the main thread
     # * A button to clear the log window
     #
-    class Window(QtWidgets.QWidget):
+    kundi Window(QtWidgets.QWidget):

         COLORS = {
             logging.DEBUG: 'black',